 Want to combine eating, drinking and touring?
 You’ll want to check out The Tasting Tours, voted best “crawl” in St. Augustine by Travel and Leisure Magazine.

+This is a great way to get a well-rounded experience of St. Augustine food scene.
 Unlike other food tours that just take you to various restaurants, this 3-hour walking tour also takes you around the city where you’ll learn something fun and informative.

 Our tour route took us around Flagler College, Casa Monica, Lightner Museum, Aviles Street, Plaza de la Constitucion, and St. George Street.